TheAssassin/mediaplayer-setup/Amlogic-based/aml_autoscript.md

 * `uEnv.txt` allows presetting of the U-Boot environment variable values, prior to running bootcmd.
 These are plain text files that do not need to run through `mkimage`
 * `boot.scr` allows running of a U-Boot script file, prior to running bootcmd

+These are not Amlogic-specific.
+It is not documented whether/how they interact with `aml_autoscript`.

 ## Open questions

 Feel free to contribute